Electing to go to court

 If you do not have access to the internet or if you want to write to Revenue NSW.
 In your letter you should include:

-- the penalty notice number,
+- the fine notice number,

 - your full name,